 ASSEMBLIES OF GOD U.S. MISSIONS AND DISTRICT PARTNERSHIPS

 Assemblies of God U.S. Missions cooperates closely with districts.
-Missionary associates and missions interns are approved with the approval of their work districts and internships are made at departmental invitation with the final approval of U.S. Missions.
+Missions associates and missions interns are approved by their work districts and internships are made at departmental invitation with the final approval of U.S. Missions.

 RESPONSIBILITY TO DISTRICTS